IRS Form 1099-C: Cancellation of Debt and Insolvency Exclusion

 (Note: In order to be insolvent total liabilities must be greater than total assets.)

-Creditor – A person or corporation to whom a debt is owing by another person who is the “debtor.”
+Creditor – A person or corporation to whom a debt is owed by another person who is the “debtor.”

 Debtor – One who owes a debt to a creditor.